joe-principe/falling_sand/README.md

-# falling_sand
+# Falling Sand
-Falling sand game written in C
+Falling sand game written in C using raylib

+# How to Play
+Left click to draw particles, right click to remove particles, left/right arrows to switch particles

+# Features
+* Sand
+* Water